Published:

 Rent Out a Spare Room

-Another way to make your mortgage pay itself is by renting out a room.
-The steps are pretty much the same as those for letting out your entire home.
-If there is a room in your home no one in your family is using, why not let someone else use it?
-It there isn’t, you can alter your floor plan (put up a wall, for example) to create an extra room.
-Or, you could do the opposite – live in one room and rent out the rest of your home.
+If there is a room in your home no one in your family is using, you may be able to let someone else use it.
+If there isn’t, you might consider altering your floor plan to create an extra room.
+Or, you could do the opposite—live in one room and rent out the rest of your home.
+The main tradeoff is that lower upfront cost often comes with lower privacy.

 Create a Rental Studio Apartment

 The income from renting out living space can significantly reduce your mortgage.
-You can easily convert unused space into a studio you can rent out to a single person or a student.
+You may be able to convert unused space into a studio you can rent out to a single person or a student.
 If creating a studio in your home is not feasible, consider converting your garage or setting up a container home in your backyard.
 Note that you should be familiar with the regulations in your area.
 Before you start building or remodeling, check if you need to get a permit first.

 View Current Mortgage Rates